One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 How to Reduce the Risk of Injury While in Transit

 - Ask your driver to slow down if he’s driving too fast- It doesn’t matter if it’s a taxi, bus, or rickshaw.
-He probably won’t but it doesn’t hurt to ask if you feel unsafe.
+If you ask nicely, the driver will probably slow down a bit.

 - Travel with the biggest, most reputable company- You may be able to save a few bucks by riding in a second class bus but the danger is also higher.
-Larger companies may have higher safety standards that their employees must follow.
+Larger companies have higher safety standards that their employees must follow.
+They also have a reputation to maintain.
 This varies by country.
 In some places, regulations are strict and safety is the same for all buses.

 - Choose the newest vehicle- Newer vehicles include modern safety features.
 Chances are, the owner maintains the vehicle better as well.
 It doesn’t cost you any extra to hire the cab driver with the newest car.

-- If you’re feeling really unsafe, you can just get out of the vehicle at the next stop- I’ve done this on a couple of occasions while traveling in Africa.
+- If you’re feeling really unsafe, you can just get out of the vehicle at the next stop and use an alternative mode of transport- I’ve done this on a couple of occasions while traveling in Africa.
+I felt unsafe so I asked the driver to stop.
 It’s a hassle and I had to pay for an alternative mode of transport but changing vehicles is better than putting my life at risk.

 Many solo travelers choose to rent or buy vehicles to travel around a region.
 For example, I bought and rode a motorcycle through Vietnam.
 This turned out to be one of my most memorable solo travel experiences.
-While self-driving is a great way to see a country, it also carries a bit of extra risk for solo travelers.
-For example:
+I also rent a car or scooter occasionally.
+While self-driving is a great way to see a country, it also carries a bit of extra risk.

-- You must drive and navigate by yourself- As a solo traveler, you don’t have anyone to look at the map or GPS while you drive.
+When you travel alone, you must also drive and navigate by yourself.
+As a solo traveler, you don’t have anyone to help you look at the map or GPS while you drive.
 It’s easy to get distracted or lost.

-- Road conditions are unfamiliar- For example, if you are used to driving on the right side of the road but the country you are visiting drives on the left.
+Road conditions are also unfamiliar.
+The rules of the road vary from country to country.
+For example, maybe you are used to driving on the right side of the road but the country you are visiting drives on the left.
 You simply can’t be as safe of a driver when you’re just learning the rules of the road.

 As a solo traveler, you need to pay extra attention to your health.
 Minor sicknesses and diseases are unavoidable.
 If you travel enough, you’ll experience some health issues sooner or later.
 Of course, in the event of a catastrophe, emergency services are available in most countries.
 I’ll outline a few common sickness and diseases to be cautious of while solo traveling below.

 This is another health issue that you’ll experience sooner or later if you travel long enough.
 It’s unavoidable.
-Food hygiene standards around the world are probably lower than back home.
+Food hygiene standards around the world are often lower than back home.
 While traveling, you expose your body to unfamiliar bacteria.
+You may inadvertently drink water that is unclean.
+It’s easy to get sick.

-Tips to avoid catching travelers diarrhea or food poisoning
+To avoid catching travelers’ diarrhea or food poisoning:

 - Only eat foods that are hot and cooked all the way through- Undercooked meats are particularly dangerous.